czsmith/HVAC-Monitor/README.md

       - delayed_off: 100ms
     device_class: running
 ```
 The Cool sensor is displays On/Off states because we accepted the default device_class.
-The other three sensors display "Running" and "Not RUnning" because we set the display_class to "running."
+The other three sensors display "Running" and "Not Running" because we set the display_class to "running."

 The filters provide some debounce in case of spurious signals.